-The ECB Guide on climate-related and environmental risks state that institutions are expected to explicitly include climate-related and environmental risks ("C&E risks") in their RAF.
 MuniFin Group has not added a specific risk pillar for ESG risks, but these risks have been included, as applicable, in the existing risk pillars.
-Considering MuniFin's specialised business model, the most obvious new indicators are related to credit risks.
+Considering MuniFin's specialised business model, the most obvious new ESG/C&E risk indicators are related to credit risks.
 Incorporating ESG risks, and C&E risks in particular, into the RAF is an ongoing process that requires further development of risk models and availability of relevant data.
 As these capabilities increase in the future, more risk indicators can be included in the RAF.